fransvanderheijden/getting-cleaning-data/README.md

 The script run_analysis.R executes the process of getting, cleaning and merging the data of the project into a tidy data set

-the summary shows the first observations of the data set and gives a summary of the variables
+The summary_tidy_data.txt shows the first observations of the data set and gives a summary of the variables